khalilou88/test2/README.md

-# Vault SSL Bundle Spring Boot Starter
+# Spring Boot Vault SSL Bundle

 This Spring Boot starter enables loading SSL certificates from HashiCorp Vault using the `vault:` protocol in your SSL bundle configuration.